top of page

 'Fang' Ghost

 Fun World's shrouded ghosts are undoubtedly their most iconic masks.
-They were first introduced as the #9206 Glow-in-Dark Ghost Mask with Shroud assortment in 1992 with black or white cotton shrouds and glow vinyl faces.
+They first debuted in the #9206 Glow-in-Dark Ghost Mask with Shroud assortment in 1992 with black or white cotton shrouds and glow vinyl faces.
 Their minimalist form and black blocked-in features effectively render unique expressions and identities for each face.
 The initial four designs included the 'Silly', 'Weeping', 'Goofy', and 'Happy' ghosts.
-Over time new product varieties and designs were created to develop Fun World's mask and costume catalog.
+Over time new designs and product varieties were created to develop Fun World's mask and costume catalog.
 They retailed in seasonal shops, pharmacies, department stores, and big block chains.

 Brigitte_Sleirtin-Linden_Witch.jpg